 Freedom within limits in Montessori Education

-Freedom within limits is a core Montessori concept.
+Freedom within limits is a core Montessori principle.
 For parents that are new to Montessori, this concept may seem contradictory.
 After all, aren’t limits and rules the opposite of freedom?
 Some parents may also be concerned that the absence of rules will lead to bad behaviour.
 Because surely, no rules lead to anarchy, right?

 What is freedom within limits?